 If you have questions about the Veterans Affairs (VA) Home Loan Guaranty program, call 1-800-827-1000.

 If you have questions about the Rural Development (RD) program, call the USDA’s Centralized Servicing Center at 1-800-414-1226.

 If you have questions about the PIH program, call the PIH Customer Service Center at 1-800-955-2232

 If you have a loan that is not government insured or guaranteed, call HOPE NOW at 1-888-995-4673.

 Please contact the Internal Revenue Service (IRS) Center Entity Control Office if you have any questions about employer identification numbers.
 The appropriate IRS Service Center is based on state in which the Issuer is located.

-Please see Appendix III-8 of Ginnie Mae's MBS Guide for information on obtaining an EIN address.
+Please see Chapter 10-9 of Ginnie Mae's MBS Guide for information on obtaining an EIN address.

 Enterprise Data & Technology Solutions

 Please contact Barbara Cooper-Jones at (202) 708-3205 if you have questions about:

 Project Management Governance and Oversight Activities